 Free mobile calls and text messages

-Due to the critical situation in Ukraine, we are offering all Vodafone, hollandsnieuwe and Ziggo customers free (mobile) calls and text messages from the Netherlands to Ukraine and vice versa from February until June.
+Due to the critical situation in Ukraine, we are offering all Vodafone, hollandsnieuwe and Ziggo customers free (mobile) calls and text messages from the Netherlands to Ukraine and vice versa from February 2022 to 30 June 2023.
 We are also providing free data to customers in Ukraine.
 This applies to both consumers and business customers.
+From 1 July 2023, a reduced rate of 50% will be applied to all services.

 Donation of 12,000 SIM cards